ncbi/docker/blast/README.md

     > $HOME/fasta/nurse-shark-proteins.fsa
   ```

+For additional documentation on the `docker run` command, please see [its
+documentation][docker-run-doc].

 | Directory | Purpose | Notes |
 | --------- | ------  | ----- |
 | `$HOME/blastdb` | Stores NCBI provided BLAST databases | If set to a _single, absolute_ path, the `$BLASTDB` environment variable could be used instead (see [Configuring BLAST via environment variables][blast-manual-env-vars]). |